harsha-chirumamilla/resume-screening/README.md

 ## Usage
 The code consists of the following parts:
 1. Upload_Resume.py : This is the code which integrates the UI with the Trained model.
-Use the command “streamlit run Upload_Resume.py” which opens the web browser where you can upload your resume.
+Use the command “streamlit run Upload_Resume.py” which opens the web browser where the candidate can upload the resume.
+If shortlisted, the candidate receives an automated email.
 Alternatively the code can be hosted online using streamlit and the link can directly be sent to the candidate,to upload the resume.

 2. combineddata-ML.ipynb : It is the jupyter notebook which we used to train the final model on all algorithms.
 It also contains the accuracies of each algorithm we have used.TF-IDF was used to extract the features from the pre-processed resume.